Tiny-Earth/DemoSite/site/src/experiences.md

 ---
 ## Why Learning Experiences

+`Move the Show Me the Data and Modes of Engagement sections to ST module?
+Or cut down?`

 While we know that students can learn through passive listening, research has consistently shown that active, cognitive engagement with a concept or skill yields much more significant and lasting learning outcomes.

 ### Show Me the Data